Until Dawn is a reimagined classic worthy of revisiting

 So when Sony sent the remake for the PS5 for review, I was more than happy to try out what many call one of the best horror games ever made.
 Featuring an all-star cast of character actors, including Rami Malek, Peter Stormare, and Hayden Panettiere, on paper, Until Dawn is everything a genre fan like myself could hope for.

 Split over ten chapters, plus a prologue and epilogue, Until Dawn is a classic horror film where you get to play the best parts.
-It's an interactive survival horror game where one playthrough took me around seven hours to complete.
-As I got more used to the mechanics and more comfortable with experimenting, I shaved another hour off the timer.
+It's an interactive survival horror game, where one playthrough took me around seven hours to complete.
+As I got more used to the mechanics and more comfortable experimenting, I shaved another hour off the timer.
 But this is a moody, atmospheric adventure that's worth savoring.

-Usually, I'm not a fan of a forced mechanic like this, but Until Dawn justifies its decision by emphasizing the horrific scenario our heroes find themselves.
+Usually, I'm not a fan of a forced mechanic like this, but Until Dawn justifies its decision by emphasizing the horrific scenario, our heroes find themselves.
 When you can't go back and undo your mistakes, it adds to the nightmare in a palpable way.

 It's also noteworthy that the choices presented in the game aren't cut and dry.
 Numerous times I found myself questioning the ethics of what was before me, only for the game to torment me with a timer forcing a quick decision.
 It's an elegant, yet horrific method of placing the player in the center of a horror film.
 The violence itself is a secondary consequence, and if the game was all about gore, it wouldn't be half as effective.
 Instead, by making us choose and live with our choices, Until Dawn achieves scares that few, if any, game delivers.